grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 ## Links and references

-When referencing another document, use "Refer to" rather than alternatives such as "See" or "Check out."
+You should use "Refer to" instead of "See" or "Check out" when referencing another document.

-Always give the reader some idea of what to expect in the reference.
-Avoid blind references, such as, "Refer to [this file]."
+Give the reader a sense of what to expect in the reference.
+Don't use blind references, such as "Refer to [this file]."

-When possible, use the exact title of the page or section you are linking to as the link text.
+As much as possible, use the exact title of the page or section you are linking to as the link text.

-**Example**
-Refer to the [Grafana documentation](https://grafana.com/docs/grafana/latest/) for information about how to use Grafana Labs products.
+**Example:** For more information about Grafana Labs products, refer to [Grafana documentation](https://grafana.com/docs/grafana/latest/).

-## Notes, tips, cautions, and warnings
+## Admonitions

-Grafana documentation uses notes, tips, cautions, and warnings to focus the user's attention.
-Notes are the most commonly used admonition.
+To focus a user's attention, Grafana Labs documentation includes notes, tips, cautions, and warnings.

 ### Notes

-Notes provide additional information that the user should be extra aware of.
+The most common admonition is a note.
+A note provides additional information that the user should be aware of.

 For example:

-> **Note:** This page describes a feature for Grafana 8.0 beta.
+> **Note:** This page describes a feature for Grafana 9.0 beta.

 ### Tips

-Tips describe alternate or more efficient ways of doing things.
-Rarely used.
+A tip describes a more efficient or alternate way of doing something.
+Tips are rarely used.

 ### Cautions

-Cautions warn the user that they should proceed with caution.
-Use cautions to emphasize the potential downside of a course of action.
+A caution warns the user to proceed with caution.
+A caution emphasizes a course of action's potential downsides.

-> **Caution:** If you turn off authentication requirements, then anyone can access your Grafana instance.
-This poses a considerable security risk.
+> **Caution:** By disabling authentication requirements, anyone can access your Grafana instance.
+There is a considerable security risk associated with this.

 ### Warnings

-Warnings tell the user not to do something.
-For example:
+A warning informs the user not to do something For example:

-> **Warning:** Grafana does not back up your dashboards.
-If you delete a dashboard, then you might not be able to recover it.
+> **Warning:** You cannot back up your dashboards in Grafana.
+You might not be able to recover a dashboard if it is deleted.

 ## Command line